 Does Escape Room in a Box rival the grandeur of the best games we’ve played?
 No.

-However, it offered us a better experience than many rooms do, and it did so from the comfort of our own dinning room, at the price of 1.5 tickets to an average room escape.
+However, it offered us a better experience than many rooms do.
+It did so from the comfort of our own dinning room, at the price of 1.5 tickets to an average room escape.

-Escape Room In A Box: The Werewolf Experiment is a great game.
-It’s well-designed, innovative, and fun.
+Escape Room In A Box: The Werewolf Experiment was a great game.
+It was well-designed, innovative, and fun.